Wanli Emperor: Death

+The Wanli Emperor was buried in the Ming tombs at the foot of Tianshou Mountain outside Beijing, where thirteen of the sixteen Ming emperors were interred.
+His burial complex, the Ding Mausoleum, was constructed between 1584 and 1590 and consists of three walled courtyards and an underground palace beneath a large burial mound.
+Excavated by Chinese archaeologists in 1956–1957, the underground complex contained several chambers, including the burial chamber of the Wanli Emperor, Empress Wang, and the mother of the Taichang Emperor.
+More than 3,000 artifacts were recovered, including jewelry, gold and silver objects, jade and porcelain wares, clothing, and imperial crowns.
+Since the 1990s, the excavation has been criticized in China for its unprofessional methods, as many wooden and textile artifacts could not be properly preserved.
+In addition, numerous finds, including the remains of the Emperor and his consorts, were destroyed during the Cultural Revolution.

 Assessment

-The traditional portrayal of the Emperor as a ruler who neglected his duties and did not focus on governing is inaccurate and biased.
-This view was perpetuated by Confucian historians and scholars who criticized the fact that the Emperor listened to—in their view—the wrong advisors instead of the right ones.

-The Wanli Emperor is often portrayed in traditional Chinese historiography as one of the main causes of the decline and fall of the Ming dynasty.
+The Wanli Emperor's 48-year reign was the longest of the Ming dynasty.
+He is often portrayed in traditional Chinese historiography as one of the main causes of the decline and fall of the dynasty.
 Classical Chinese historians focused on his greed, misuse of eunuch power, factionalism within the government, seclusion in the Forbidden City, indulgence in alcohol and sex, extravagant tomb construction, and political blunders.
 The History of Ming (the official Ming history completed in 1739) and subsequent works depict him as a lazy, selfish, and reckless ruler who only cared about his harem and neglected state affairs.
 The animosity of Confucian scholars towards the Wanli Emperor stemmed from different visions of the state and the Emperor's protection of military officers against complaints from civilian officials who controlled the administration at the time.
 Even modern Chinese works on the Emperor continue to adhere to this traditional perspective.
 Furthermore, Western historiography tends to adopt the viewpoint of Chinese Confucians and perpetuates it, as seen in Charles Hucker's Dictionary of Ming Biography (1976) and Ray Huang's portrayal of the Wanli Emperor in 1587, a Year of No Significance: The Ming Dynasty in Decline (1981).
 Ray Huang also contributes to this image in his chapter on the Wanli Emperor in the Cambridge History of China, Volume 7 (1988).
 It is primarily Huang who is responsible for the Western perception of the Wanli Emperor as an isolated and frustrated ruler, "trapped" by his own bureaucracy.